HEPATITIS B

 - muscle aches

-- extreme fatigue (most frequent symptom)
+- great fatigue (most common symptom)

-- jaundice (30-50% of cases in adults, rare in children)
+- jaundice and dark urine (30-50% of cases in adults, rare in children)

 Hepatitis B infection is often silent and asymptomatic.